Advice following Spinal surgery

 Going home following surgery

 A discharge summary will be sent to your GP to keep them informed and you will be given some pain medication to take home with you also.
 You will not be able to drive yourself home.
-Depending on what you have had done, you will be are reviewed by our Outpatient physiotherapists after 3 weeks and then by your Consultant at 6 weeks after your operation.
+Depending on what you have had done, you will be reviewed by your Consultant at 6 weeks after your operation.

 Post-operative Back Care